Pharmacy Practice (PHPP) Post-Baccalaureate Courses

 PHPP 542 Adv Parm Prac Exp: Medicine (6) This six week rotation will place students in a hospital or other acute care facility to learn about pharmaceutical care in an inpatient environment.
 Students will work closely with physicians and clinical pharmacists to provide services to acutely ill patients and provide clinical pharmacy services.
 Students may round with medical teams or be partnered with other physicians to learn more about the interface between medicine and pharmacy.

-PHPP 543 Adv Pharm Pract Exp: Hospital (6) Six week rotation will place students in a hospital pharmacy where they will learn about unit dose systems, automated dispensing units, parenteral drugs, intravenous mixture systems, sterile produce preparation, hospital pharmacy computer systems, physician order entry, crash cart systems and DRG/ICD-9 systems used in tracking patient diagnoses and reimbursement for services.
+PHPP 543 Adv Pharm Pract Exp: Hospital (6) (other) Six week rotation will place students in a hospital pharmacy where they will learn about unit dose systems, automated dispensing units, parenteral drugs, intravenous mixture systems, sterile produce preparation, hospital pharmacy computer systems, physician order entry, crash cart systems and DRG/ICD-9 systems used in tracking patient diagnoses and reimbursement for services.

-PHPP 544 Adv Pharm Pract Exp: Elect I (6) Six-week rotation will place students in the many different areas of pharmacy practice including: adult medicine, pediatrics, geriatrics, infectious disease, critical care, oncology, cardiology, psychiatry, ambulatory care, community practice, drug information, pharmacy compounding, home health care, clinical or basic sciences, research and pharmacy administration.
+PHPP 544 Adv Pharm Pract Exp: Elect I (6) (other) Six-week rotation will place students in the many different areas of pharmacy practice including: adult medicine, pediatrics, geriatrics, infectious disease, critical care, oncology, cardiology, psychiatry, ambulatory care, community practice, drug information, pharmacy compounding, home health care, clinical or basic sciences, research and pharmacy administration.

 PHPP 545 Adv Pharm Prac Exp: Elect II (6) This six week rotation will place students where they may spend time in the many different areas of pharmacy practice including: adult medicine, pediatrics, geriatrics, infectious disease, critical care, oncology, psychiatry, ambulatory care, community practice, drug information, pharmacy compounding, home health care, clinical or basic sciences research, and pharmacy administration.

-PHPP 546 Adv Pharm Practice Experience (6) This course is an advanced pharmacy practice experiential elective that directly involves patient care activities.
+PHPP 546 Adv Pharm Practice Experience (6) (other) This course is an advanced pharmacy practice experiential elective that directly involves patient care activities.
 Types of patients encountered-patients of all ages in the acute, ambulatory and community setting.
 Level of student responsibility - all students must have a current Hawaii Pharmacy Intern License, successfully completed the APhA immunization delivery course and accept all accountability for patient care.
 Disease State/conditions student may encounter: see PHPP 540, 541, 542, 543 syllabi.
 Pre: fourth year standing.

 PHPP 550 History of Pharmacy (2) This elective is of value to appreciate the origin of pharmacy and the manner in which ancestors of the field practiced their art.
 These historical aspects will be discussed as well as techniques, tools, symbols, and art in pharmacy.